dingusagar/rasa-experiments/benchmark_dataset/multipleDomainsEnglish/train_modified.md

 - How to troubleshoot slow shutdown?
 - How can I automatically shutdown the system after a specific time?

+## intent:Software Recommendation
-## intent:Software Recommendation- What's the best Mind Mapping Software?
+- What's the best Mind Mapping Software?
 - Please recommend a hex editor for shell
 - On really old Ubuntu 6.06 - How to upgrade(UbuntuVersion)
 - Which PDF Viewer would you recommend?